tanaka-lusengo/tanaka-lusengo/README.md

 I'm a Full-Stack Developer currently working as a Web Dev Teaching Assistant @ BrainStation London, United Kingdom

 - 🌱 Always curious and eager to learn.
-I’m currently learning about Start-ups, AI and Web3
+I’m currently learning about: Redux, Passport.js and JWT.
 - 👨🏾‍💻 I have working experience with: JavaScript, Python, React, Sass, Node.js, Express, MongoDB, Socket.io
 - 👀 I’m looking to potentially collaborate on a start-up idea 💡
 - 📫 How to reach me: tc.lusengo@gmail.com or https://www.linkedin.com/in/tanakalusengo/